Roasted Butternut Squash Risotto

 Instructions

-2. Place squash into a large bowl and coated evenly with nutmeg, garlic powder, salt, and olive oil.
-Place on a baking sheet (paid link) and bake at 425 degrees for 25 minutes tossing halfway through cooking time.
+1. Place squash into a large bowl and coat evenly with nutmeg, garlic powder, 1 tsp sea salt, and olive oil.
+Place on a baking sheet (paid link) and bake at 425 degrees for 25 minutes, tossing halfway through cooking time.

-4. Chop onions into small pieces.
-Add butter, minced garlic, and onions to a deep cooking pan at medium heat.
+3. Add 2 tbsp butter, onions, and minced garlic to a large cooking pan at medium heat.
 Cook until onions become translucent.

-5. Stir in roasted butternut squash, cooked rice, heavy whipping cream, chicken stock, and remaining seasonings into the pan and slightly lower heat to medium/low.
+4. Stir in roasted butternut squash, partially cooked rice, heavy whipping cream, chicken stock, dry white wine, garlic powder, basil flakes, black pepper, ground thyme, sea salt, ground ginger, and ground turmeric into the pan.
+Slightly lower heat to medium/low.
 Cook covered for 10 minutes.

-6. Fold in remaining butter and Parmesan cheese.
+5. Fold in 6 tbsp butter and grated parmesan cheese.

 • Prep Time: 10 minutes